In case of errors or other problems when installing and running LabKey Server, first review installation basics and options linked in the topic:

 LabKey Server is typically started and stopped with a service on either Linux or Windows.
 The methods differ for each platform, both for how to configure the service and how to run it.

-For an error message like "The specified service already exists.", you may need to manually stop or even delete a failing service.
+For an error message like "The specified service already exists.", you may need to manually stop or even delete a failing or misconfigured service.

 systemctl status SERVICENAME.service output